 Focus on the Happiness Before the Doing

 What if you could focus on the happiness of the outcome of what you’re doing rather than the monotony and the anguish of the doing?
-The book The Happiness Advantage by Shawn Achor, talked about happiness and fulfillment as the best predictors for success, not productivity.
+The book The Happiness Advantage by Shawn Achor talked about happiness and fulfillment as the best predictors for success, not productivity.
 Not the other way around.
-Happiness and fulfillment come and then success and productivity.
-So, you can’t be successful and productive, if you’re not happy and fulfilled in what you’re doing.
+Happiness and fulfillment come first and then success and productivity.
+So, you can’t be successful and productive if you’re not happy and fulfilled in what you’re doing.
 You must be happy and fulfilled in order to be productive and successful.

 Treat Your Body Well

 Do you struggle with exercising, eating well and getting eight hours of sleep a day?
 Do you exercise or plan your meals?
 Treating your body well sets your mind up for success and clarity.
 We tend to push ourselves to almost the brink of exhaustion.
 A fatigued body and mind cannot produce innovative concepts and creative problem-solving solutions.

 Learn to do the right things with available downtime so that you don’t get sucked down a rabbit hole.
 Social media is the biggest culprit.
 Before you know it, you’ve been pinning to boards, tweeting and double tapping for an hour.
 Make the most of your downtime by doing something beneficial, such as taking a walk outside during lunch, returning a phone call or allowing your mind to process the previous hour or two.

 If you’ve made progress, be excited and happy about the progress you’ve made and don’t beat yourself up about the progress you haven’t made.
 For example, I had a goal of completing a report before a self-imposed deadline.
 When I didn’t hit my goal, I became frustrated until I reviewed how much of the report was done.
 I was nearly complete, but I was focused on what wasn’t done.
 The antidote is gratitude.
 Writing a list of gratitude or accomplishments is a great way to use your downtime.